-There's a whole host of activities at the museum to experience, and with your annual pass you can enjoy them for free.
+There's a whole host of activities to experience at the museum, and with your annual pass you can enjoy them for free.

 Designed by the great civil engineer Thomas Telford, Ellesmere Port was the largest Inland Waterway dock complex in the UK.
 Look out across the River Mersey to Liverpool, and that’s where goods were moved from ocean going ships onto narrow boats and barges so they could move relatively swiftly along the canal network.

 This year the museum celebrates 45 years since it was saved by the volunteers in the 1970s.
 Here's a list of the things not to miss at the museum as soon as we are able to reopen.

 With the help of 21st century technology we’re bringing Ellesmere Port’s 19th century history to life.
 Through this augmented reality, the people that lived and worked in the port return to tell their stories.
 Download the app search National Waterways Museum in either the App Store or Play Store.